-CORES was formed more than 20 years ago, and in this time it has become a benchmark player in the hydrocarbon sector.
+CORES was formed 25 years ago, and in this time it has become a benchmark player in the hydrocarbon sector.
 It provides technical support to the public Spanish administration and regularly participates in diverse forums and work groups on a national and international level, contributing to promoting Spain’s image as a model of efficiency and energy security.

-CORES participation in work groups and international organisations
+CORES participation in working groups and international organisations

 CORES participates as technical support for the Spanish government in the following European Commission work groups:

 - Oil and Petroleum Product Coordination Group.
 Advisory group created under Directive 2009/119, focused on analysing the security of supply situation for oil and petroleum products and facilitating the coordination and application of measures in this area.
 It meets twice yearly and, amongst other matters, studies Community regulations with regard to stocks.
-CORES participates in this group as technical support for the Ministry for the Ecological Transition.
+CORES participates in this group as technical support for the Ministry for the Ecological Transition and the Demographic Challenge.

 - Gas Coordination Group.
 Established by a Commission decision of 11 August 2011 to coordinate security of supply measures with regard to natural gas, it meets at least twice a year.
-CORES participates as technical support for the Ministry for the Ecological Transition.
+CORES participates as technical support for the Ministry for the Ecological Transition and the Demographic Challenge.

 - Eurostat energy statistics group.
 Group focused on the standardisation and development of energy statistics in the EU.
-As the official statistics reference for the hydrocarbon sector in various chapters of the National Statistical Plan, CORES attends these annual meetings together with the Sub-directorate General of Hydrocarbons, the General office of renewable energies and studies of the Ministry for the Ecological Transition, the INE (National Statistics Institute) and the IDAE (Institute for Energy Diversification and Savings).
+As the official statistics reference for the hydrocarbon sector in various chapters of the National Statistical Plan, CORES attends these annual meetings together with the Sub-directorate General of Hydrocarbons, the General office of renewable energies and studies of the Ministry for the Ecological Transition and the Demographic Challenge, the INE (National Statistics Institute) and the IDAE (Institute for Energy Diversification and Savings).

 International Energy Agency (IEA)

-CORES participates as technical support for the Ministry for the Ecological Transition in the following groups of the International Energy Agency:
+CORES participates as technical support for the Ministry for the Ecological Transition and the Demographic Challenge in the following groups of the International Energy Agency: